mbforbes/website-3/posts/studio/typescript-ecs-dirty-component-optimization.md

 }
 ```

-<p class="figcaption" markdown="1">A snippet of the `CollisionShape` Component, which holds data about a polygon that participates in collision detection.</p>
+<p class="figcaption">A snippet of the <code>CollisionShape</code> Component, which holds data about a polygon that participates in collision detection.</p>

 The properties of a `CollisionShape` never change once it is created.
 This was an invariant that worked for our game, because we didn't have any objects that changed shape.
 As such, the only time a `CollisionShape`'s data meaningfully changed was when it was disabled.